Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Owner-feeding-dog-treats-pixabay

-If you don’t intentionally monitor the treats you give your dog and the calories they contain, it is very easy to feed too many.
+If you don’t intentionally monitor the treats you give your dog and the calories they contain, it is very easy to feed them too many.

 1. Demanding Dog